oneapi-src/oneDAL/README.md

 - `MultiNodeBatch` for K-Means, a stepless distributed algorithm based on oneCCL
 - Graph Analytics:
 	- Undirected graph without edge and vertex weights (undirected_adjacency_array_graph) - 32bit vertex index only
-	- Jaccard Similarity Coefficients for all vertex pairs, a batch algorithm which process the graph by blocks
+	- Jaccard Similarity Coefficients for all vertex pairs, a batch algorithm which processes the graph by blocks

 ## oneDAL and Intel(R) DAAL